rocket-pool/docs.rocketpool.net/docs/guides/houston/pdao.md

 - Changing pDAO settings
 - One-time treasury spends
-- Repeat treasury spends (management committes)
+- Repeat treasury spends (management committees)
 - Security council membership

 For greater detail and rationale, refer to [proposal types](https://rpips.rocketpool.net/RPIPs/RPIP-33#proposal-types).
 It's important to understand that a pDAO proposal is an on-chain entity that exists to execute changes at the protocol level.